GREAT LAKES ADAPTATION FORUM 2018

 Applicants will have the opportunity to request permission to edit their submission after review, before the agenda is finalized.
 This flexibility is intended to encourage session proposal submissions even if the session agenda or presenter list is not finalized.
 However, applicants should be as detailed as possible in their submissions.

-All proposals must be submitted by 11:59pm EST on Friday June 29, 2018.
+All proposals must be submitted by 11:59pm EST by the extended deadline of Friday July 13, 2018.
 Please contact Forum organizers with questions.

 How to Submit